 I give credit where it is due.
 David Cameron’s Government launched the dementia challenge in 2012, which sought to create dementia-friendly communities, with work led by the Alzheimer’s Society; drive improvements in health and care; and improve research, with a commitment that funding for dementia research be doubled to more than £66 million by 2015.
 Under Dementia Challenge 2020, as the programme was called when it relaunched in 2015, the Government committed to investing more than £300 million in dementia research and medical innovation.

 It has been estimated that dementia costs the UK economy £23 billion a year, which is more than the costs of cancer, heart disease or stroke.
 With the numbers of people living with dementia expected to double by 2040, predicted costs are expected to treble alongside that increase.
-For anyone not yet won over by the human arguments for committing to research for dementia, the economic arguments speaks for themselves.
+For anyone not yet won over by the human arguments for committing to research for dementia, the economic arguments speak for themselves.